Tuesday, July 14, 2009

 One of the earliest friends we encountered is a lady who i shall call 'Julie'.
 Though she's a nice lady, it was the choice she made which we could not understand, nor can we change.
 She was separated from her husband and went to live with a another man and had children with him.
 He is an alcoholic and from what we know, has been showing very young children pornography movies.

 'Julie' though barely in her late 30s already has a daughter who is barely 20. we shall call her 'Ann'.
-Ann already has a 'husband' whom we suspect is also not civilly married to.
-She already has one child with him and now with the second child.
-Now comes the real story.
+Ann already has a 'husband' whom we suspect is also

 Quote of the month -Catherine of Sienna